Jabulani-N/atlas-machine_learning/supervised_learning/error_analysis/README.md

 # Task 5 Dealing with Error

 This is a multiple choice questionaire for how one might handle errors.
 A given scenario may have multiple appropriate approaches.
+* "high bias" means the biases are too high.

 Scenarios:
 ```